eigenfoundation/ELIPs/protocol-council-charter.md

-Prior to exercising voting and/or Multisig authority, the Council must review all relevant facts and circumstances among the members to determine whether a material conflict of interest may arise due to a member's [family, social, financial, or professional]{.mark} interests or relationships ("**Personal Interests**").
+Prior to exercising voting and/or Multisig authority, the Council must review all relevant facts and circumstances among the members to determine whether a material conflict of interest may arise due to a member's family, social, financial, or professional interests or relationships ("**Personal Interests**").
 A [conflict of interest exists when a member's Personal Interests could compromise, or give the appearance of compromising, the member's judgment, decisions, or